potassco-asp-course/potassco-asp-course.github.io/index.md

 an initial tutorial,
 along with three practical assignments.

-_Take care, this page will grow and evolve over winter._
 The raw material can be found in a
 [github repository](https://github.com/potassco-asp-course/course).
 The accompanying videos are provided through Potassco's